ECDC activities on surveillance

 - Generate hypotheses on (new) sources, modes of transmission and groups most at risk and identify needs for research and pilot projects.

-ECDC and the European disease networks ensure standardised reporting and data comparability across EU through use of common (externally quality-assured) diagnostic and typing methods, case definitions, metadata and reporting protocols.
-ECDC and the Member States also strive for routine data quality monitoring and evaluation of surveillance systems.
+ECDC and the European disease networks ensure standardised reporting and data comparability across the EU/EEA through use of common (externally quality-assured) diagnostic and typing methods, case definitions, metadata and reporting protocols.

-The technical platform for web-based data submission, data storage and dissemination is The European Surveillance System (TESSy): a password-protected, fully anonymised database hosted by ECDC.
-Further details on the treatment of personal data in the TESSy are available from the TESSy-specific privacy statement.
-For inquiries or technical support, please contact firstname.lastname@example.org
+The technical platform for web-based data submission, data storage and dissemination is The European Surveillance System (TESSy): a password-protected pseudonymised database hosted by ECDC.
+For TESSy inquiries or technical support, please contact firstname.lastname@example.org.